Skip to Content

 Multiple triggers

 Triggers control when a workflow runs.
-Modes control how it runs (with or without approval).
-These are independent:
+Modes control how it runs — specifically, whether actions require your approval or execute automatically.
+These are independent settings:

-• A scheduled workflow can be approval-required (proposes actions, waits for approval)
+• A scheduled workflow can require approval (it proposes actions and waits for your OK)

-• An incoming-email workflow can be autonomous (acts immediately)
+• An incoming-email workflow can be autonomous (it acts immediately on every email)

 Best practices

 Match trigger frequency to workflow complexity.
-Simple, fast workflows work well with incoming_email.
-Complex, slow workflows are better on schedules.
+Simple, fast workflows work well with incoming email.
+Complex, slower workflows are better on a schedule.

 Test with manual first.
 Before enabling automatic triggers, use manual to verify the workflow works correctly.

-Set appropriate timezones.
-Schedule triggers in your local timezone so “9 AM” means 9 AM for you.
+Set your timezone.
+When using scheduled triggers, always set your local timezone so “9 AM” means 9 AM for you.

 Last updated on